Person, Human, Face

 There are several ways to manage your joint finances.
 Have a list of shared expenses and distribute the responsibilities among yourselves.
 Perhaps you would be in charge of paying for groceries and rent, while your partner pays for food, utilities, and your furkid’s necessities.
 Additionally, if you use the 50/30/20 rule, you will be able to budget better, while also keeping track of your joint financial health.

-You can also choose to have a joint savings account such as Standard Chartered’s Bonus$aver account1, which can allow you to earn higher interest from your deposits, offering up to 2.38% bonus interest per annum, on the first S$80,000 eligible balance, if you satisfy the relevant requirements.
+You can also choose to have a joint savings account such as Standard Chartered’s Bonus$aver account1, which can allow you to earn higher interest from your deposits, if you satisfy the relevant requirements.

 With a joint savings account, not only will you have equal control over the money, but all transactions will be transparent.
 However, the amount you contribute may be more, less, or equal to your partner’s share due to individual commitments.
 Do discuss a comfortable middle ground with each other from early on to avoid any ill feelings – especially from the person who has seemingly gotten the shorter end of the stick.